isomerpages/nlb-curiocity/_jurong/Development of Jurong.md

 Jurong Port

-To support the development of Jurong Industrial Estate and to take advantage of the natural deep-water harbour it had, the government proposed a new port as Singapore's second part for the bulk handling of cargo in order to serve the various industries located there.
+To support the development of Jurong Industrial Estate and to take advantage of the natural deepwater harbour it had, the government proposed a new port as Singapore's second part for the bulk handling of cargo in order to serve the various industries located there.
+When it was completed in 1966, the port had five deep-water berths.
+It was also connected to Bukit Timah by the opening of the Malayan Railway branch line.
+The port's first customer was the 10,000-ton President van Buren, which arrived from Saigon with 1,300 tons of timber.
+Thereafter, it would go on to serve

+Currently, the port features 32 berths, over 174,000 sq m of warehouse facilities, and can accommodate ships weighing up to 150,000 deadweight tonnes

 Jurong Island